Table of Contents

 Any tour is just incomplete without shopping.
 So, If you are scheduling a visit to Korea, you must know about the top supermarkets in Korea from where you can purchase various products at discounted prices.
-In this article, you will come to know about some tremendous facts and some unique features about Korean supermarkets.
+In this article, you will come to know about some tremendous facts and some unique features of Korean supermarkets.

 Korea has a vast majority of grocery store chains where you can do most of your shopping easily.
 These include E-Mart, Home Plus, Lotte Mart, Ikea, Costco.
 Or Traditional markets and convenience stores such as Seven-eleven, Ministop, CU, GS25, and No Brand.
 These massive grocery stores sell an extensive range of food and household items.
 And these superstores also have mini-stores, which we know as the express marts, spread throughout Korea.
 It is not always promising to get all the things you desire at these grocery stores, but they do have a lot of their products, which makes shopping much simpler.